According to our BusinessBecause Cost of MBA Report, the average cost of tuition at the five most expensive US business schools is over $150k.

 While you can’t take any one ranking as fact, business school rankings—like the US News MBA Ranking—can serve as a good measure of quality.

 US News only includes US MBA programs accredited by AACSB and bases its ranking on factors like graduate salaries, employment rates, and class average GMAT scores, so you can be sure of the quality of the schools included in the list.

-Here are eight of the cheapest MBA programs in the United States, which all cost less than $50,000.
-These programs may be cheap but don’t skimp on quality—they’re all listed in the US News top 100.
+Here are eight of the cheapest MBA programs in the United States, which all cost less than $100,000 in total.
+These programs may be more affordable but don’t skimp on quality—they’re all listed in the US News top 100.

-The 16 month MBA program at KU is ranked 68th by US News, making it the highest ranked in this list.
-The course is heavily structured acrosss its three terms, with only two elective modules available, however students are also given the opportunity to take part in a summer internship during the course.
-After graduating, KU students earn the most of any students on this list, with an average base salary of $74,900.
+The 16-month MBA program at KU is ranked 79th by US News.
+The course is heavily structured for students across its three terms, with only two elective modules available, however students are also given the opportunity to take part in a summer internship during their time on the course.
+After graduating, KU business administration students earn average base salaries of $51,000.